History of the District of Columbia Fire and Emergency Medical Services Department: Rubin resignation

-Ellerbe: Budgetary, maintenance, and personnel problems
+Ellerbe era

-Ellerbe hiring scandal
+Hiring scandal

-When Vincent Gray (depicted) defeated Adrian Fenty for mayor, Chief Rubin resigned and Gray appointed lifelong friend Kenneth B. Ellerbe the Fire Chief.
+Mayor Vincent Gray appointed his friend Kenneth Ellerbe to be the fire chief.

-The city's new mayor, Vincent C. Gray, said in December 2010 that he would appoint Kenneth B. Ellerbe, a family friend of the mayor's and veteran assistant and deputy fire chief in the department, as the city's new Fire Chief.
+The city's new mayor, Vincent C. Gray, said in December 2010 that he would appoint Kenneth B. Ellerbe as the city's new Fire Chief.
+Ellerbe was a family friend of the mayor's and a veteran assistant and deputy fire chief in the department.
 His salary was $187,302 a year.

-In March 2012, however, The Washington Times reported that Ellerbe was never fully vetted before being hired by Gray.
-The newspaper said that the Gray administration did not ask for Ellerbe's personnel file from Sarasota, where he spent nearly six months as chief before returning to Washington, D.C.
-The personnel file, obtained by the newspaper, revealed that several female firefighters in Sarasota had accused Ellerbe of sexual harassment.
-Ellerbe allegedly defended his actions to Sarasota Battalion Chief Joe Robinson that staring at women's breasts was "part of my heritage" and that none of the women in the department were good-looking.
+Ellerbe's experience included nearly six months as fire chief in Sarasota, Florida.
+In March 2012, The Washington Times obtained Ellerbe's personnel file from Sarasota; it revealed that he had been accused of sexual harassment by five women in the Sarasota fire department.
+The newspaper reported that Ellerbe defended his actions to Sarasota Battalion Chief Joe Robinson by saying that staring at women's breasts was "part of my heritage" and that none of the women in the department were good-looking.
 Robinson also claimed that Ellerbe warned staff not to "cross" him and that he was vindictive.
 Ellerbe denied harassing anyone, denied making the statements, and claimed the charges were made by union members upset with changes he made in the department.
 Ellerbe also claimed that Sarasota County found the allegations false, although The Washington Times reported there was no such finding in the personnel file.
-Sarasota County administrator Dave Bullock told the newspaper that Ellerbe was counseled regarding the county's sexual harassment policy after the incident, but that such counseling is routine after any such allegation (legitimate or not).
+Sarasota County administrator Dave Bullock told the newspaper that Ellerbe was counseled about the county's sexual harassment policy after the incident, but that such counseling is routine after any such allegation, substantiated or not.

+Gray, who had hired Ellerbe without nationwide search for a new chief, conceded that Ellerbe had been inadequately vetted.
+He defended his actions by saying he wanted to move swiftly to install a new chief.
 City Council member Mendelson, whose public safety committee held hearings on Ellerbe's nomination, said the committee did not see nor did it ask for Ellerbe's Sarasota personnel file.

-Mayor Gray defended the inadequate vetting.
-He also defended his decision to forego a national search for a new fire chief, arguing that it was more important to get permanent leadership into the department.
-Both the firefighters' union and the D.C.
-Federation of Citizens Associations expressed their displeasure that a national search was not conducted, and expressed dissatisfaction with the lack of complete vetting.
+The firefighters' union and the D.C.
+Federation of Citizens Associations expressed displeasure that no national search was conducted and that Ellerbe had been hired without complete vetting.